|She's quite a little heartbreaker, this one.|

 The vampire cats attack!
 The pretty gypsy girl screams!
 Oh, what will happen to the poor gypsies!

-There are all sorts of underlying sexual dynamics going on here that it's hard to keep track.
+There are all sorts of underlying sexual dynamics going on here that it's hard to keep track of.
 Meanwhile, despite all the protestations by the gypsy girl, the vampire cat is actually quite gentlemanly, though a bit bombastic.

 "Noooooooooooow, you're in my power!"